Heun equations coming from geometry: Calculating Table 1 using the -invariant

 \section{Calculating Table 1 using the $j$-invariant}

+In \cite{her91} Herfurtner has classified elliptic surfaces with four singular fibres in Weierstrass form.
+To each elliptic surface it corresponds a period, a complete elliptic integral of the first kind, depending on a parameter.
+Thus it satisfies a Picard-Fuchs equation with regular singular points.
+In 38 cases it is a Heun equation.
+All those equations are pull-backs of the Gauss hypergeometric equation $L$, where $L$ is the uniformizing differential equation for $\PSL_2(\ZZ)$, by the $j$-invariant of the elliptic curve, as already noted by Stiller studying classical uniformization problems in \cite{Sti83}.
+In 27 of the 38 cases Doran showed that the Picard-Fuchs equation is an orbifold uniformizing differential equation, see Chapter 4 in \cite{Doran98}.

-In Herfurtner's list we find the following data: The family of elliptic curves $y^2=4x^3-g_2(z)x-g_3(z),$ the discriminant $\Delta=g_2^3-27 g_3^2$ and the $j$-invariant $j=\frac{g_2^3}{g_2^3-27g_3^2}$.
+The idea is to replace the Picard-Fuchs equation $L$ satisfied by elliptic integrals with suitable geometric Gauss hypergeometric equations satisfied by abelian integrals to obtain the one parameter families of geometric Heun equations in Table~1.
+In Herfurtner's list we find the following data: The family of elliptic curves

+the discriminant $\Delta=g_2^3-27 g_3^2$ and the $j$-invariant $j=\frac{g_2^3}{g_2^3-27g_3^2}$.
 It is easy to check that in the cases we consider, namely $I_1 \;I_1\; I_1\; I_9-I_6\; II\; II \;II$ in \cite{her91} (i.e. in Table 1, row 1-38) the $j$-invariant ramifies only at $0, 1$ and $\infty$.
 Such a function is also called a rational Belyi-function.
 In our cases the ramification indices at $0$ are at most $3$ and at $1$ are at most $2$.
 Therefore, we will consider the pull-back of the hypergeometric function

 with $j(z)$.
 Since the Riemann scheme of the corresponding hypergeometric differential equation is